imagingbook/scantailor-advanced-tools/README.md

 The background image is usually subsampled (typ. to 300 dpi), which may be suppressed by passing option `--dpi=0`.

+The scripts first converts each scan page to a single raw PDF, which is then compressed and stored in directory `./pdf`.
+Once all pages are processed, the associated PDFs are merged into a single PDF document, to which OCR is applied optionally.
+The intermediate single page PDFs are removed by default but may be preserved for inspection or other use.

 ## File structure

-The script is supposed to be run inside ScanTailor's *source folder* `<scans>`, where the original scan images are located.
+The script is supposed to be run inside ScanTailor's *source folder* (referred to as `<scans>` here), where the original scan images are located.
 When run (with *mixed* pages and the `Split output` option activated), ScanTailor creates the directories
 ```
   <scans>/out
   <scans>/out/background